serifpersia/us144mkii/README.md

+Current feat:
+- Vendor Specific Config & Initialization,
-Current feat: Working Playback with glitches due to missing feedback clock resync
+- Working Playback with glitches due to missing feedback clock resync(maybe)

 To run or compile you need pulseaudio and libusb: